top of page

 Reducing Health Disparities Concept.
 Animated cover graphic.
 Text: "Continuing the Journey: Innovating to Solve Health Disparities in Pharmacy" on a blue background.

-Summary: Pharmacists are breaking new ground in reducing health disparities by leading care models that center equity, access, and real-world impact.
-This article presents bold population health strategies that close gaps in underserved communities, supported by compelling examples and practical insights.
-Through pharmacist-led interventions, readers will see how the profession is reshaping care delivery, restoring trust, and driving measurable outcomes in the places that need it most.
+Pharmacists are breaking new ground in reducing health disparities by leading care models that center on equity, access, and measurable impact.
+This article presents bold population health strategies to close gaps in underserved communities, with compelling examples and practical insights.

 Understanding Health Disparities in Pharmacy Practice